longxianlei/SLTNet-v0.1/README.md

-# SLTNet
+# SLTNet: Efficient Event-based Semantic Segmentation with Spike-driven Lightweight Transformer-based Networks

-This repository is an official PyTorch implementation of our paper, which was submitted to **IEEE ICRA 2025**, titled "Efficient Event-based Semantic Segmentation with Spike-driven
-Lightweight Transformer-based Networks".
+This repository is an official PyTorch implementation of our paper, which was submitted to **IEEE ICRA 2025**, titled "Efficient Event-based Semantic Segmentation with Spike-driven Lightweight Transformer-based Networks".

 ## Installation